TEAMMATES/teammates/docs/staticAnalysis.md

 2. In the `Local Check Configurations tab`, create a new Check Configuration.
 Select `Project Relative Configuration` for its Type, enter any Name you wish and set the Location to the `teammates-checkstyle.xml` file in the Project Folder.
 Click OK.
 3. In the `Main` tab, uncheck `Use simple configuration`.
 4. Add a new File Set.
 It should include only the `.java$` file.
 Enter any name you wish for the `File Set Name`, and select the Check Configuration that you created earlier for `Check Configuration`.
 Click OK.
 5. Ensure that only the newly created File Set is enabled.
 Disable all other File Sets if they are enabled.
 Click OK.
-You have successfully setup the Checkstyle Eclipse plugin.

 ##### Configuring Checkstyle in IntelliJ IDEA